 Do you have to renew your Kentucky sales tax permit?

-Wholesalers and distributors will require a sales tax number, and in many cases require the reseller to fill out a Resale Certificate (Form 51A105) to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and a completed Kentucky Resale Certificate (also referred to as a wholesale license, seller’s permit, or sales tax exemption certificate) to document the items being purchased are for resale.

 If you have questions about the sales tax permit, the Kentucky Department of Revenue has a guide to sales taxes in Kentucky or can be contacted: